Malti

 I believe in God, Allah.

-Many think differently, feel differently, seeking God or meeting God in different ways.
+God or meet God in different ways.

 In this crowd, in this range of religions, there is only one certainty we have for all: we are all children of God.